Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/Author.md

 ![Mark Seaman](img/Mark-Seaman-400.jpg)

-Mark Seaman is a highly experienced software developer with 43 years of experience in the field.
+Mark Seaman is a highly experienced software developer with over four decades of experience in the field.
 During his long and distinguished career, he has worked on a wide range of software development projects and has gained extensive knowledge of how to produce high-quality software effectively.